 Please note: Lost cards will not be replaced.
 For use by kids (grade 6 or less).

 OPENING HOURS / CALENDAR

 Mon-Fri: 10am to 6pm

 Please check the conditions of entry before visiting.

 Dates subject to change

 AFTER HOURS RETURNS

 An after-hours returns chute is located at the entrance of the library and available 7 days a week from 8am to 8pm.
-Access might not be available on retail holidays such as Easter.
+Access might not be available on retail holidays such as Christmas.